 Temperature changes

-It is important that the amount of air inside your tire and pressure aren’t interchangeable.
-You may have the same amount of air in your tire and inconsistently changing PSI readings all at the same time.
-A drop in PSI doesn’t mean your tire lost some air, as pressure refers to the force caused by the movement of molecules inside the tire.
+It is important to remember that the amount of air inside your tire and pressure aren’t interchangeable.
+You may have the same amount of air in your tire and inconsistently changing pressure readings all at the same time.
+A drop in tire pressure doesn’t mean your tire lost some air, as pressure refers to the force caused by the movement of molecules inside the tire.
 Because molecules move differently under different temperature, it’s better to check your tires when your they aren’t hot, nor when the weather outside is too cold.
 This way, you’ll get the normal tire pressure reading.

 Altitude

-Driving in higher places actually contributes to your tire pressure.
-The main reason for this is that tire pressure is a direct relationship between the air inside the tire (gas pressure) and the outside air (atmospheric pressure).
+Altitude can also play a big factor as to why your car’s tire pressure fluctuates.
+The main reason for this is that tire pressure is a direct relationship between the air inside the tire and the outside atmospheric pressure.

-Pressure drops when you’re in higher places as there is also less air the higher you go.
-This is the cause of that uncomfortable feeling in your ear every time you go up on mountains.
-The thing is, the gas molecules, when trapped inside a volume (which, in our case here, is a tire), constantly move around.
+The higher up you drive the lower the pressure becomes as there is less air present.
+This is because the gas molecules, when trapped inside a volume (which, in our case here, is a tire), constantly move around.
 In the process, they collide with one another as well as with the volume’s surface (tire wall).
 While this is all happening, gas molecules outside the tire also exert pressure onto the outside surface of the tire.

-So, in essence, the lesser the pressure outside, the harder it is for the molecules inside to hit the inner walls of the tire, since there is not enough outside pressure to balance it out.
-And, this occurrence actually is the the reason why you perhaps would register a higher PSI reading in Baguio than when you’re in Manila.
+That said, the lesser the pressure outside, the harder it is for the molecules inside to hit the inner walls of the tire, since there is not enough outside pressure to balance it out.
+And, this occurrence actually is the reason why you perhaps would register a higher tire pressure reading in Baguio than when you’re in Manila

 Impact breaks

-Impact breaks are caused by hitting curbs, speed bumps, or any object at speed.
-The impact then stresses the tire wall and damages cords causing them to break.
-When ignored, this can cause gradual tire problem, including recurring tire pressure and air loss.
+Bumps and road imperfections can also cause your tires to lose their air pressure especially when it comes to parking or maneuvering on curves.
+This is because impact breaks caused by hitting curbs, speed bumpers, or any object at speed stresses out the sidewall of your tire possibly damaging the cords within it to break.
+When ignored, this can cause gradual tire problems, including recurring tire pressure and air loss.
 When this happens, you may want to get a replacement as soon as possible, as this is something you should deal with seriously.

-However, should be remembered that, despite these plausible reasons for loss of tire pressure, it is still important to be cautious.
-So, the moment your tires’ PSI keeps on dropping despite filling to the right PSI over and over, that’s when you seek for professional inspection.
+However, it should be remembered that, despite these plausible reasons for loss of tire pressure, it is still important to be cautious.
+So, the moment your tires’ pressure keeps on dropping despite filling to the right amount of air over and over, that’s when you seek professional inspection and have the problem addressed.

 Latest Features